-LEARN MORE ABOUT our teen environmental community service and padi certification TRIP belize: gud mawin
+LEARN MORE ABOUT our teen environmental community service and padi certification TRIP belize: gud mawnin

 YES!
 Our Belize program is open to all completing 9-12th graders and does not require any previous diving experience.
 Students diving with us for the first time will earn their PADI Open Water Certification, providing them with the skills, confidence, and certification to dive anywhere in the world.
 Experienced divers can build upon previous certifications to earn PADI Advanced Diver Certifications or further their advanced certification with specialized skills such as Fish Identification and Deep Diver.
 Students on the program are required to complete a PADI e-Learning Course prior to the beginning of the trip.
 More information about the e-Learning course can be found in the "Need to Know" section of the Gud Mawnin Trip Page.

 Accidentally introduced to the Western Atlantic and Caribbean waters in the 1980s, the invasive and venomous lionfish poses a major threat to Belize's native fish.
 With no predators and an insatiable appetite for local fish, Lionfish wreak havoc on the local ecosystem.
 To address this issue, many local divers and fisherman have joined forces to capture, eat, and make jewelry out of these pesky Pacific invasives.
 Our service work in Belize focuses on eradicating lionfish populations and researching native lobster and conch populations to map the impact of invasives on the local ecosystem.

-Explore ancient Mayan ruins, discover the art of Mayan chocolate-making, float down a lush jungle river, and keep the beat on a Garifuna drum.
+Explore ancient Mayan ruins, discover the art of Mayan chocolate-making, and keep the beat on a Garifuna drum.
 During our time in Punta Gorda, we stay in a private home and visit a sustainable cacao farm with our expert local guide Juan.
 We learn how to gather cacao beans from the Theobroma tree and prepare authentic Mayan chocolate.
 Later, we hike past stunning jungle pyramids and zip line through the verdant canopy.
 Our journey culminates with a traditional Garifuna drum circle alongside some of Punta Gorda's most talented Garifuna drummers.

 Thank you so much for all of the effort that went into developing such a wonderful experience.
-It was educational, cultural, and environmentally friendly and safe," Andrea P., Gud Mawin Alumni Parent
+It was educational, cultural, and environmentally friendly and safe," Andrea P., Gud Mawnin Alumni Parent

 To explore life above and below the turquoise waters of the Belize Barrier Reef Reserve System